VincenzoManto/Datacmd/README.md

 - 🧼 **Zero Setup:** No deps, no bullshit,  just `go run`

 > Think of it like `htop` meets `grafana`, but cooler and terminal-native.
+>

+It follows my obsession with data, which I developed by building **[https://datastripes.com](Datastripes)**, the web data engine that transform data analysis into simple flows.

 ---